fizzo999/api-server/README.md

 basic server with focus on mongoDb using class constructor for shaping data model and routes

-# basic-api-server

-basic server to showcase how to break out routes following data modelling for db using class.
-Also expanding on middleware and tests

 ## Author: Fizzo Pannosch

 **Version**: 1.0.0